dmauser/PrivateLink/DNS-Integration-Scenarios/README.md

 4. Custom DNS has:

-    a) DNS has Root Hits only – In this case is the best to have a forwarder configured to 168.63.129.16 which will improve performance and doesn't require any extra conditional forwarding setting.
+    a) **DNS has Root Hits only** – In this case is the best to have a forwarder configured to 168.63.129.16 which will improve performance and doesn't require any extra conditional forwarding setting.

-    b) DNS Forwarders to another DNS Server (not Azure Provided DNS) – In this case you need to create a conditional forwarder to original PaaS domain zone (i.e. Storage you should configure blob.core.windows.net conditional forwarder to 168.63.129.16).
+    b) **DNS Forwarders to another DNS Server (not Azure Provided DNS)** – In this case you need to create a conditional forwarder to original PaaS domain zone (i.e. Storage you should configure blob.core.windows.net conditional forwarder to 168.63.129.16).
 Keep in mind using that approach will make all DNS requests to storage account with or without private endpoint to be resolved by Azure Provided DNS.
 By having multiple Custom DNS Serves in Azure will help to get better high availability for requests coming from On-Prem.

 5. When executing tools like _DIG_ (Linux), _nslookup_ (Windows and Linux) or _Resolve-DnsName_ (Powershell) account for local operational system DNS cache after a DNS server configuration has been changed.
-On Windows you can flush local cache by running **ipconfig/flusdns**.
+On Windows you can flush local cache by running **ipconfig /flushdns**.
 Another alternative when using commands like Resolve-DnsName you can use -DNSonly to bypass local cache, for example:

-Resolve-DnsName -Name gbbstg1.blob.core.windows.net -DnsOnly
+**Resolve-DnsName -Name gbbstg1.blob.core.windows.net -DnsOnly**